JEKsvp/integration-tests-toolkit/README.md

 .withTextBody(equalTo(""));
 ```

-and if you want to specify your custom body verifier, you can use method.
+and if you want to specify your custom body verifier, you can use method

 ```java
 .withBody(...);